-That’s exactly what Vassie Hollamon, MS, associate director of operations and maintenance, demonstrated at a UM Go Green-sponsored sustainability workshop in the Southern Management Corporation Campus Center Green Room this spring.
+That’s exactly what Vassie Hollamon, MS, associate director of operations and maintenance, demonstrated at a UM Go Green-sponsored sustainability workshop in the SMC Campus Center Green Room this spring.

 All you need are wood, seeds, growing media, and fertilizer to build your own salad table or box.

-“Salad tables are a fun, healthy, organic, and inexpensive way to garden and support local eating,” says Hollamon.
+“Salad tables are a fun, healthy, organic, and inexpensive way to garden and support local eating,” Hollamon says.

-By growing your own greens, you also reduce food miles—the distance produce, such as lettuce you buy at the store, travels from farm to plate.
-The fuel needed to travel that distance increases the amount of carbon emitted into the air, says Hollamon.
+By growing your own greens, you also reduce food miles — the distance produce, such as lettuce you buy at the store, travels from farm to plate.
+The fuel needed to travel that distance increases the amount of carbon emitted into the air, Hollamon says.

 In addition to their environmental pluses, salad tables are ideal for those living in an urban environment with little or no room to garden.
 They consist of a wooden frame with a bottom that allows the water to drain.

 Among the kinds of greens you can grow are arugula, kale, spinach, chard, and lettuces.
 Herbs such as basil, thyme, and parsley are ideal for salad tables as well.